igor110055/nino_on_chain/RESEARCH/DCR_METRICS_LIST.md

 - Large ticket buying is in fact significant, but factors such as timing, USD/BTC prices, ticket prices are all relevant in determing the threshold for considering something large / small ticket buying
 - Periods where on-chain flows are dominated by ticket-based transacting have been historically bearish, as it indicates an absence of marginal buyers / sellers within the Decred ecosystem
 - Capitulation for Decred requires not only (1) mining capitulation, but also (2) staking capitulation, and there's evidence pointing towards there being some overlap between the two groups
+- Bitcoin has historically defended its MVRV Ratio versus Decred
+- Decred's Relative NVT Ratio has historically printed bottoms at 1 (equal to Bitcoin's NVT)
+- Decred's Relative NVT Ratio shows that Decred needs less on-chain flow to stay afloat
+- The 142 Day Avg of Decred's Relative MVRV Ratio is a strong tool for gauging DCRBTC's price versus on-chain momentum

 ## Foundational
 - Decred can reasonably be considered one of the top three most secure and censorship-resistant public ledgers in the cryptocurrency market
 - Decred has *to date* followed a similar S2F path as Bitcoin
+- Decred's value stored per byte is currently (mid 2020) equivalent to Bitcoin's in early 2013
 - Decred's ticket pool supply has followed closely to the sum of DCR issued to PoW miners to date
 - More DCR are being HODL'd / staked since the release of ASICs